ankur-gupta/ankur-gupta.github.io/README.md

 ### GitHub Actions

 - Uses the official [`actions/jekyll-build-pages`](https://github.com/actions/jekyll-build-pages) action.
-- **No `Gemfile` needed** — GitHub Actions uses a preconfigured Jekyll environment with supported plugins built-in.
+- **No `Gemfile` needed** — GitHub Actions uses a preconfigured Jekyll environment with supported plugins built-in (you do get a build warning which you can ignore for now).
 - The workflow builds and deploys your site automatically on push.

 ### Local Development